yenrab/AALang-Gab-Development/README.md

 ### Prerequisites

-- An LLM that can execute JSON-LD based prompts (e.g., Claude, GPT-4)
+- An LLM agent-based tool that can execute JSON-LD based prompts (e.g., Cursor, Claude Skills, home-made, etc.)
 - Access to the GAB specification files

 ### Using GAB